More

 Cloud or On-Premises MDM: Pros and Cons

-The main difference between cloud and on-premises deployment is there are no high upfront costs associated with the cloud.
+The main difference between cloud and on-premises deployment is there are no high upfront costs associated with the cloud governance.
 But with on-premises deployment, companies have more security.
 Companies can customize security settings and update the software on demand instead of waiting for a third party to do it for them.

 TypeProsCons